 - be purchased directly from Pearson

-- be in condition to be resold as new.
+- be in condition to be resold as new (this requirement only applies to physical products).
 It is the responsibility of Purchaser to remove any stickers placed on and/or inserts placed in products by Purchaser so that the product meets Pearson’s resalable as new condition.

 - Ineligible: In addition to the above eligibility requirements, the following products are specifically ineligible to return for credit:

 - Exported copies and international editions not sold by Pearson for resale in the U.S.

 - Individually returned valuepack components removed from the valuepack shrink wrap

 - Multimedia, including software in the form of floppy discs, CD-Roms, video and audio tapes and CDs, and access codes for on-line access removed from the sealed packaging

 - Custom print products invoiced on or after November 1, 2021

 If Purchaser returns any product that is ineligible for credit for any reason specified in this policy, Pearson will automatically reject the return, Purchaser will not receive credit, and (for physical products) Pearson will ship the product back to Purchaser at Purchaser’s expense.
 Notwithstanding the above, if the product returned which is ineligible for credit is in out-of-print status, then Pearson will destroy the product rather than shipping it back to Purchaser, but the remainder of the above statement still applies.
 Pearson will automatically implement this process without providing any additional notice to Purchaser beyond this policy.

 Pearson also reserves the right to review and reduce, or suspend, returns privileges and ordering privileges for Purchasers that persist in the following: